Singapore Income Tax: Tax Residency & Tax Rates 2023

 • Accommodation and housing allowance

-• Refunds of medical and dental treatments for dependents other than the income earner, spouse and children
+• Refunds for medical and dental treatments of dependents other than the income earner, spouse, and children are eligible.

-Here are some examples for the benefits-in-kind received as part of the employment:
+These are some examples of employee benefits received as part of employment:

 • Residential Accommodation